pavelvodrazka/ctf-writeups/hackyeaster2019/challenges/egg23/README.md

 #### Maze Solver

 The game used simple TUI to visualize the maze.
 The goal of the game was to find the key and open the chest hidden somewhere in the maze.
-To do so I wrote a Python maze solver based on the [Wall Follower](https://en.wikipedia.org/wiki/Maze_solving_algorithm#Wall_follower) algorithm and let him to do the job.
+To do so I wrote a Python maze solver based on the [Wall Follower](https://en.wikipedia.org/wiki/Maze_solving_algorithm#Wall_follower) algorithm and let him do the job.

 ```python
 from pwn import *